Naujiano/simple-table/README.md

 For the moment it is dependent on jQuery.

-jQuery UI is not used by the component, only by the [working example](https://rawgit.com/Naujiano/simple-table/master/working-example/index.html) to make the component container resizable.
+jQuery UI is not used by the component itself, only by the [working example](https://rawgit.com/Naujiano/simple-table/master/working-example/index.html) to make the component container resizable.

 # Installation